Hōne Taare Tīkao

 Hōne Taare Tīkao (1850 - 11 June 1927) was a New Zealand tribal leader, scholar and politician.
 Of Māori descent, he identified with the Ngāi Tahu iwi.
-He was born on Banks Peninsula, New Zealand in about 1850.
+He was born at Akaroa, New Zealand in about 1850.

 He stood as a candidate for several elections in the Southern Maori electorate.
 One of his children was the master weaver Raukura Erana Gillies.